Slack for executives

 - Customize notification settings for initiatives you’re tracking closely so you’re notified of all activity in that channel.

-- Ask your team to @-mention you (or your Executive Assistant) for items that require your attention.
-This way, you don’t need to read through every channel trying to find what needs your review and when.
+- Ask your team to @-mention you (or your Executive Assistant) for items that require your attention so you don’t have to read through every channel.

-You don’t need to be in every single channel — in fact, you probably shouldn’t be.
+- Prevent information overload: don’t join every single channel on your team.
 Join channels for key initiatives that are ready for your input, and leave channels that aren’t relevant to you.
-This prevents information overload from being in channels that don’t require your attention.
-It also helps your team feel comfortable collaborating and sharing work without worrying about whether an executive will see it before it’s ready.
+(It also helps your team feel comfortable collaborating and sharing work without worrying about whether an executive will see it before it’s ready.)

 💡 View more tips for reducing noise in Slack.

 Create a channel like #ama, #ceo, or #leadership, where the executive team periodically answers questions from around the company.
 This helps employees get to know executives better and understand what’s important to them.

-Simply adding emoji reactions to employees’ messages is a great way of engaging and showing support, whether it’s congratulating someone for releasing a new project or celebrating something fun like a work anniversary.
+Add emoji reactions to employees’ messages to engage with them and show your support, whether it’s congratulating someone for releasing a new project or celebrating something fun like a work anniversary.